entropy1337/infernal-twin/README.TXT

 Note:

-This tool might need modifactions and contributions are welcome.
+This tool might need modifications, and contributions are welcome.